 If an initial low estimate grabs your attention, stop and ask yourself (and the contractor) why it’s so low.
 The best way to protect yourself is by making sure you are crystal clear about the details and quality you are looking for and that is what is priced into the proposal.

-At Metro, our ultimate goal will always be a smoothly run project that results in a high quality, beautifully remodeled home for you – completed at a fair price, on time, and on budget.
+At MBRG, our ultimate goal will always be a smoothly run project that results in a high quality, beautifully remodeled home for you – completed at a fair price, on time, and on budget.
+Our team is also laser focused on providing 5-star level customer service at every stage of the project.
 We’re confident that when you think about it, you will decide against making a very expensive mistake.
 We’re happy to answer any of your questions and give you references from satisfied clients.
 So, let’s talk!